Experts in staffing and mobility solutions for global power projects

 Talent Acquisition: Our workforce solutions experts will partner with your recruitment teams to develop a talent acquisition and pipeline strategy designed to always uncover the best energy talent available through contract hire, direct hire and engaged search.

-Global Mobility: International projects can be tough to staff.
+Global Employment and Mobility: International projects can be tough to staff.
 Airswift’s global mobility experts will handle your mobility problems through global immigration, relocation services and global employment outsourcing to always ensure project agility.

 Executive and Board Search: Oftentimes energy companies need fresh ideas and new perspectives at board level to help drive the company forward.
 Our Ducatus Partners advisory firm will help you find those new leaders throughout the entirety of the value chain.